MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/v1.0/Get-AzureRmWebAppCertificate.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmWebAppCertificate** cmdlet gets information about azure_2 Web App certificates associated with a specified resource group.
+The **Get-AzureRmWebAppCertificate** cmdlet gets information about Azure Web App certificates associated with a specified resource group.
 If you know the certificate thumbprint you can also use this cmdlet to get information about a specified certificate.

 ## EXAMPLES